Cfretz244/libdart/README.md

 ## Basic Usage
-Overly detailed usage examples can be obtained from the `test/` directory, or by building the included documentation, but some examples of basic usage are included below Parsing a JSON string with **Dart**:
+Overly detailed usage examples can be obtained from the `test/` directory, or by building the included documentation, but some examples of basic usage are included below.
+For examples of how to use the C binding layer, see our [bindings](BINDINGS.md) document.
+Parsing a JSON string with **Dart**:
 ```c++
 // Get some JSON from somewhere.